RogersJohn/deadlands-campaign-manager/Wiki/john-henry-private.md

 John Henry Faraday died several months ago.

+The artillery shell came without warning—a cannonball that tore through the side of his torso, shattering ribs, pulverizing organs, and leaving a wound that no medical skill could treat.
+He was a trained doctor; he knew immediately that the injury was fatal.
+There would be no miraculous recovery, no last-minute salvation.
+Just pain, blood loss, shock, and then the darkness.

-The specifics of his death remain traumatic to recall—violence, betrayal, pain, and then darkness.
-His body was broken, his blood spilled, his life ended.
-By every measure that matters, John Henry ceased to exist.
+His death was absolute.
+The body left behind bore wounds that made survival impossible.
+By every measure that matters, John Henry Faraday ceased to exist.

 But something brought him back.